Abdallahosama55/MindLuster-task/README.md

 ![Image](https://github.com/user-attachments/assets/ee99a6d1-b53c-4a9f-ab2e-8684ad8ed760)
 ## 🚀 Project Overview

-Ejada Task Management System is a simple and efficient task management application built using modern web technologies.
+MindLuster  Task Management System is a simple and efficient task management application built using modern web technologies.
 It allows users to add and delete tasks, manage items in the To-Do list, switch between dark and light themes, and integrates seamlessly with a backend for persistent data storage.

 ## 🛠️ Technologies Used
 ## 🛠️ Technologies Used